 The Task Force on Climate-related Financial Disclosures (TCFD) is the global standard for corporate climate-related financial reporting.
-Endorsed by the G7 and G20, more than 2,200 organizations have officially supported reporting in alignment with the TCFD, while countries like the UK and New Zealand have introduced mandatory reporting requirements aligned with the TCFD’s recommendations.
+Endorsed by the G7 and G20, more than 2,200 organizations have officially supported TCFD reporting, while countries like the UK and New Zealand have introduced mandatory TCFD reporting requirements.

-In this blog, we look at how requirements for climate-related financial disclosures are developing for financial and non-financial companies in the largest economy in the world, the United States.
+In this blog, we look at how TCFD reporting solutions are developing for financial and non-financial companies in the largest economy in the world, the United States.

 Support from The White House

 The election of Joe Biden has kicked off a flurry of climate-related initiatives at the federal level.
 In an executive order, signed on May 20, Biden directed Treasury Secretary Janet Yellen, as Chair of the Financial Stability Oversight Council (FSOC), to issue a report within six months “on any efforts by FSOC member agencies to integrate consideration of climate-related financial risk in their policies and programs”.
 The report will contain recommendations on how climate-related financial risk can be addressed through regulatory standards.
 Notably, the executive order asks for the inclusion of specific actions to improve climate-related disclosures in financial markets.
 While not explicitly referencing the TCFD, Biden said in the order that it is his administration’s policy to promote “consistent, clear, intelligible, comparable, and accurate disclosure of climate-related financial risk” and to “act to mitigate that risk and its drivers”.

 Less than a month later the US signed on in support of the G7 finance ministers’ communique, which formally endorsed the TCFD: “We support moving towards mandatory climate-related financial disclosures that provide consistent and decision-useful information for market participants and that are based on the [TCFD] framework, in line with domestic regulatory frameworks.”